-A joint venture is a type of business partnership.
-It is especially popular in international ventures.
-Forming a joint venture can help small businesses enter new markets or combine resources with a partner to accomplish business goals that neither company is capable of accomplishing alone.
-A joint venture should be governed by a comprehensive written joint venture agreement.
+A joint venture is a special type of business partnership.
+Forming a joint venture can help small businesses enter new markets or combine resources with another business to accomplish business goals that neither company is capable of achieving on its own.
+They are particularly popular with international ventures because a foreign company can provide access to markets and business connections that would be difficult for a nonlocal business to obtain.

 A Joint Venture Is a Type of Partnership

-Generally, a partnership is automatically formed whenever two or more people or companies agree to do business together and to share profits and losses.
-For examples, a group of lawyers may join together, for example, to start a law firm.
-A joint venture differs from a typical general partnership because it is only temporary.
-No written agreement is necessary, and government filings aren’t usually required.
+Generally, a partnership is automatically formed whenever two or more people or companies agree to do business together and share profits and losses.
+A joint venture differs from a typical general partnership because it is usually formed for a limited period of time to accomplish a specific business goal.

 JV Agreements Should Be Comprehensive